apohl79/audiogridder/README.md

 - Report only one issue at a time, if you have multiple problems, please create multiple issues.
 - Minimize the log files:
+  - Stop the server and the DAW
-  - Wipe all AudioGridder log folders (see below).
+  - Wipe all AudioGridder log folders (server and plugins, see below).
+  - Enable tracing (see below).
-  - Restart the server.
+  - Start the server.
-  - Restart the DAW.
+  - Start the DAW.
   - Load only the minimal amount of plugins needed to run into the problem you have.
   - Take only the actions that lead to the problem you have.